PDXpert PLM Software

 Where custom attribute value's scheme is

 - The cell must (a) contain an existing collection member Name value; or (b) be a blank value, which will cause the default member to be assigned; or (c) contain a new member that will be added if the related Create missing collection member(s) checkbox is marked.
 If the value fails these tests, the row is not imported.

 - The cell must (a) contain an existing collection member Name value; or (b) be a blank value, which will cause a blank (null) value to be assigned; or (c) contain a new member that will be added if the related Create missing collection member(s) checkbox is marked.
 If the value fails these tests, the row is not imported.

 - Matching of collection member names is not case-sensitive.

 - String length limits are provided for guidance, but these limits are not enforced during import.
 Lengths longer than those specified may be successfully imported but could be difficult to use or may be affected in future releases.

 - Before importing custom attributes, see the Custom attributes help topic for naming and use guidelines.

-- A logical True/False or Yes/No value.
-If the value is True or Yes (not case-sensitive), then the related checkbox is marked, otherwise the checkbox is cleared.
+A logical True/False or Yes/No value (not case-sensitive).
+If the value is True or Yes, then the related checkbox is marked, otherwise the checkbox is cleared.

-- A date value in the local system format, which is derived from the importing computer's Regional and Language settings in the Windows Control Panel.
+A date value in the local system format, which is derived from the importing computer's Regional and Language settings in the Windows Control Panel.
+The value must be between 1753-01-01 and 9998-12-31 in the local system date format.

 A floating-point number, such as 2.5 and 92.5418, formatted using the importing computer's Regional and Language settings.